 We want to attract high-performers to work for us.
 Who has time to go through a lengthy application process?
 We want to make it quick and easy.

-Within the platform, the calibration tool within Eightfold helps us in the intake meeting with a hiring manager.
-Calibrating a role provides us with match scores of the top five or 10 candidates we can use as a benchmark.
+Within the Eightfold platform, the calibration tool helps us in the intake meeting with a hiring manager by providing us with match scores of the top five or 10 candidates we can use as a benchmark.

 J.C.: In your process, who is involved with calibration?

 G.C.: I love this question.
 We’ve fine-tuned this process, but our sourcers and recruiters lead the intake meeting.
-With their knowledge of the business group, the sourcer or recruiter fills in the calibration form on Eightfold with as much information as possible.
+Knowing the business group, sourcers and recruiters fill in the calibration form on Eightfold with as much information as possible.

 Within the meeting, the biggest bang for your buck is to show a hiring manager how small the talent pool is and align expectations.